Deacon Blues: Recording

 "Deacon Blues" was recorded at Village Recorders in West Los Angeles.
 Jazz guitarist Larry Carlton used Fagen's demos to transcribe the chords into a rhythm section that featured Carlton's guitar on the song's opening.
-Saxophonist Tom Scott wrote the horn arrangements for not only "Deacon Blues" but for all of the songs on Aja, a task that he completed in less than two weeks.
-After the song was recorded, Becker and Fagen decided to add a saxophone solo.
-They asked their producer, Gary Katz, to arrange for Pete Christlieb to record the part.
-At the time, neither Becker nor Fagen knew Christlieb by name, only by his reputation as a musician on Johnny Carson's Tonight Show.
-Christlieb went to the studio and recorded the solo after taping the show one evening.
+Saxophonist Tom Scott wrote the horn arrangement.
+After hearing the band on Johnny Carson's Tonight Show, Becker and Fagen were very impressed by one of their saxophonists and wanted him to play on "Deacon Blues".
+However, they did not know who in the band it was, so their producer, Gary Katz, brought in one saxophonist after another until he came in with Pete Christlieb, who Becker and Fagen recognized as the one they wanted.
+According to Christlieb, he went to the studio after taping the show one evening and recorded his part in just two takes, one for the first solo and one for the second:

 They told me to play what I felt.
 Hey, I'm a jazz musician, that's what I do ... so I recorded my first solo ... we listened back and they said it was great.
 I recorded a second take and that's the one they used.
 I was gone in a half hour.
 The next thing I know I'm hearing myself in every airport bathroom in the world.

+"Deacon Blues" is the only song on Aja on which Becker plays bass.

 About its composition, Fagen later stated: "One thing we did right on 'Deacon Blues' and all of our records: we never tried to accommodate the mass market.
 We worked for ourselves and still do."

-Reception and legacy
+Release and reception

-"Deacon Blues" was released on Steely Dan's 1977 album Aja which reached No. 3 on the US Billboard album chart, a position it held for seven consecutive weeks.
-The song was the duo's fifth Top 20 hit on the Billboard Hot 100 chart, where it peaked at number 19 the weeks of June 10 and 17, 1978.
+"Deacon Blues" was released on Steely Dan's 1977 album Aja, which reached No. 3 on the US Billboard album chart, a position it held for seven consecutive weeks.
+At seven-and-a-half minutes, "Deacon Blues" was too long to fit onto a single, so ABC Records asked Becker, Fagen, and Katz to create an edited version for a single release.
+They refused on the grounds that to abridge the recording in any way would destroy its fundamental value.
+ABC nonetheless released a six-and-a-half minute long single edit which cut out the first ten measures of the first saxophone solo and shortened the outro, and the song became Steely Dan's fifth Top 20 hit on the Billboard Hot 100 chart, where it peaked at number 19 the weeks of June 10 and 17, 1978.
 "Deacon Blues" remained in the Top 40 for eight weeks.

 Billboard particularly praised the "outstanding" saxophone playing.
 Cash Box praised the production, "jazzy guitar licks," lead vocals and "tasty keyboard touches."
 Record World said, "from the masters of the complex lyric, musings on what it means to be an artist."
 Village Voice critic Robert Christgau wrote that "not only is "Deacon Blues" one of their strongest songs ever, it's also one of their warmest."